RampalliKowshik/Jenkins-Installation-EC2/README.md

 # Jenkins-Installation-EC2

-Install Jenkins on EC2 instance using Linux
+Install Jenkins on EC2 instance using Linux commands and run a basic Pipeline for beginners...